-The targets listed below are, in our personal opinion, the 15 best deep sky objects to photograph for beginner amateur astrophotographers.
-This list contains 12 nebulae, 3 globular star clusters, and 1 categorized as "other".
-Yes, that adds up to 16.
-That's because one of these targets is actually 2 nebulae very close to each other.
+The targets listed below are, in our personal opinion, the 15 best deep-sky objects to photograph for beginner astrophotographers.
+This list contains 12 nebulae, 3 globular star clusters, and 1 categorized as "other" totaling a nice 16.
+Why the extra target?
+One of these suggestions is actually a 2-in-1 option featuring two nebulae very close to each other.

 Messier 16 is by far one of our favorite nebulae in the entire night sky.
-The core is very visible in both short exposure photographs and visually, thanks to the open cluster located within it.
+The core is visible in both short-exposure photographs and visually, thanks to the open cluster located within it.
 The 8,100+ stars that are part of this cluster illuminate the gases all around the bright region.

-The amount of gas on the outer region you will see in your image will depend on your location and the quality of your sky.
+The amount of gas in the outer region you will see in your image will depend on your location and the quality of your sky.

-Below is our image of the Eagle Nebula, taken during a hot July night in the desert of Nevada.
-As we mentioned, we used our old Canon t3i camera without any modifications or filters.
-This was attached to our Orion 8" Astrograph f/3.9 newtonian telescope, mounted on our sturdy Atlas EQ-G Motorized Mount.
-Each of our shots were 3 minutes long at ISO 400, for a total of 3.45 hours of exposure time.
+Below is the first-ever image taken during a hot July night in the desert of Nevada.
+As we mentioned, we used our old Canon T3i camera without any modifications or filters.
+This was attached to our Orion 8" Astrograph f/3.9 Newtonian telescope, mounted on our sturdy Atlas EQ-G Motorized Mount.
+Each of our shots was 3 minutes long at ISO 400, for a total of 3.45 hours of exposure time.

 Messier 13, or "The Great Globular Cluster in Hercules" is made up of about 500,000 stars.
 It is visible with the naked eye if you are in a very dark zone away from light pollution, as a tiny blurry patch in the sky.
 The cluster becomes more visible using a pair of binoculars or any telescope.

 Photographing Messier 13 is not difficult but can be a little tricky.
 The cluster is so bright and compact that you will have no problem revealing it on your camera with any length of exposure.
-What you need to avoid though, is to launch a series of photos with exposures that are too long.
+What you need to avoid is launching a series of photos with exposures that are too long.